-The CMR aims to be a leading marine sciences institute, conducting cutting-edge research, building capacity and advancing our understanding of the coastal and marine environment, to serve the needs of South Africa, the continent and beyond in a sustainable manner.
+The CMR is a leading ocean and coastal sciences institute, conducting cutting-edge research, building capacity and advancing our understanding of the coastal and marine environment, to serve the needs of South Africa, the African continent and beyond in a sustainable manner.
 CMR strives for excellence in interdisciplinary research and training relating to coastal and marine environments.

-The CMR is a University-wide Institute, reporting directly to the DVC: Research, Innovation and Internationalisation.
+The CMR is a University-wide research Institute, reporting directly to the DVC: Research, Innovation and Internationalisation.
+The CMR is based at the Ocean Sciences Campus.
+It hosts the Marine Apex Predator Research Unit (MAPRU) and the Research Diving Unit (RDU), as well as Ocean Sciences-linked Research Chairs.